bt-trx/manual.bt-trx.com/README.md

 `python -m pip install mkdocs-material`

-`python -m pip install mkdocs-rtd-dropdown`
+`python -m pip install mkdocs-pdf-export-plugin`

 **Important: Each file name needs to be the same as the first heading in each file.**